rails/rails/guides/source/caching_with_rails.md

 ### Configuration

-You can set up your a different cache store by setting the `config.cache_store` configuration option.
+You can set up a different cache store by setting the `config.cache_store` configuration option.
 Other parameters can be passed as arguments to the cache store's constructor: